-- The hardware part "P73N2M0B0.202" consists of the P73N2M0B0.202 with IC Dedicated Software.
-The IC Dedicated Software of P73N2M0B0.202 comprises IC Dedicated Support Software.
+- The hardware part "NCJ38A0" consists of the NCJ38A0 with IC Dedicated Software.
+The IC Dedicated Software of NCJ38A0 comprises IC Dedicated Support Software.
 The IC Dedicated Support Software is composed of test software named Factory OS, boot software named Boot OS and memory driver software named Flash Driver Software.
-The P73N2M0B0.202 provides a programming interface (PI) for NXP, which gives access to the Flash Driver Software.
-For details, see [31].
-The hardware part of the TOE includes dedicated guidance documentation [33]. - The software part "Security Software" is an extension of IC Dedicated Software that provides Services Software and Crypto Library, that can be operated on the hardware platform as described in this Security Target.
+The NCJ38A0 provides a programming interface (PI) for NXP, which gives access to the Flash Driver Software.
+For details, see [35].
+The hardware part of the TOE includes dedicated guidance documentation [37]. - The software part "Security Software" is an extension of IC Dedicated Software that provides Services Software and Crypto Library (either version 2.6.1 or 2.5.1), that can be operated on the hardware platform as described in this Security Target.

-The hardware part of the TOE is not described in detail in this document.
-Details are included in the Hardware Security Target [31] and therefore this latter document will be cited wherever appropriate.
+The IC hardware and the IC Dedicated Support Software components of "NCJ38A0" are listed in Table 1.
+These parts of the TOE are not described in this document, please refer to the Hardware Security Target [35].
+This latter document will be cited wherever appropriate.